Wymagin/Activity_tracker/README.md

 docker-compose.yml: The Docker Compose configuration file.

-### Environment Variables
-The application uses the following environment variables:

-DJANGO_SECRET_KEY: The secret key for Django.

-POSTGRES_DB: The PostgreSQL database name.

-POSTGRES_USER: The PostgreSQL user.

-POSTGRES_PASSWORD: The PostgreSQL user password.

-These variables can be set in a .env file in the project root.

 ### License
 This project is licensed under the MIT License.
 See the LICENSE file for details.